spacepxl/ComfyUI-Image-Filters/README.md

 Absolute value of the difference between inputs, with a multiplier to boost dark values for easier viewing.
 Alternative to the vanilla merge difference node, which is only a subtraction without the abs()

+### Image Constant

+Creates an empty image of any color, with a color picker UI.

+### Offset Latent Image

+Creates an empty latent image with custom values, for offset noise but with per-channel control.

+### Latent Stats

+Prints some stats about the latents (dimensions, and per-channel mean, std dev, min, and max)

 ## TODO:
 - bilateral filter image for single frame denoise
 - temporal filters for video denoise